oKermorgant/simple_launch/README.md

 `simple_launch` allows declaring launch arguments and getting them in return.

-Methods listed below return instances of `SimpleSubstitution` that represents any Substitution, but that provides concatenation (`+`) and path concatenation (`/`) operators.
-It is still a `Substitution`, not a raw Python type.
-If run from an `OpaqueFunction` the underlying Python variable is returned.

 ### Declare a launch argument

 `sl.declare_arg(name, default_value, description = None)`: declare and returns the argument

+Contrary to the base API, the default value is a raw Python type.

 ### Retrieve a launch argument